 Alternatively, you can use Google Maps to connect the destinations recommended on this tour.

-Please feel free to save the maps or share it with someone who is planning to go to Mexico City in the future.
+Please feel free to save the maps or share them with someone who is planning to visit Mexico City in the future.

 This free walking tour through Mexico City’s Centro Historico consists of three parts: